 Long Lane, Broadbottom, Derbyshire SK13

-Mass was said in Broadbottom during the late 18th century in property belonging to Charles Bostock, and from 1875 in the committee room of the village Co-operative store.
-The church at Broadbottom was founded by Canon Sabela from St Charles in Hadfield and built on land given by Lord Howard of Glossop, son of the Duke of Norfolk.
+Mass was said in Broadbottom during the late eighteenth century in property belonging to Charles Bostock, and from 1875 in the committee room of the village Co-operative store.
+The present church was founded by Canon Sabela from St Charles in Hadfield and built on land given by Lord Howard of Glossop, son of the Duke of Norfolk.
 The church was formally opened in August 1896 at a Mass celebrated by Bishop Bagshawe.
-The builders were Messrs Storrs of Stalybridge and the building cost £2500.
-In 1936 the sanctuary was adorned with mural paintings of Sts Thomas More, John Fisher and local martyrs, and with Christ the King over the chancel arch; these have since been covered or removed.
+The builders were Messrs Storrs of Stalybridge and the building cost £2,500.
+In 1936 the sanctuary was adorned with mural paintings of the newly-canonised St Thomas More and St John Fisher, and local martyrs, and with Christ the King over the chancel arch; these have since been covered or removed.

 Broadbottom became an independent parish in 1971 with a presbytery built in 1980 in Gamesley, a nearby post-war estate, but is now served from Hadfield.

 The church is built in a simple Gothic style with pointed windows, steep roof and vertical proportions.
 The plan consists of four-bay nave, apsidal sanctuary with sacristy to the east, west end with porch and bellcote facing the road and a gabled projection to the south originally for confessionals and vestry.
 The stone-built structure has a Welsh slate roof, with elevations articulated with stepped buttresses and projecting bays for north and south windows lighting the side altars.
 The west end faces the road with gabled bellcote above a niche with a statue of Our Lady.
 The nave windows are glazed with plain leaded glass, the sanctuary windows are filled with 1890s stained glass by Edmonson of Manchester, given by Lord Howard.